bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Well not a very big piece of HTML, but a piece of HTML that\'s this card here, **div** class card and in it will have the image, either the signpost image or one that somebody entered a **div** called card body and an h3 and h4 possibly a paragraph if somebody typed one in and a
+Well not a very big piece of HTML, but a piece of HTML that&apos;s this card here, **div** class card and in it will have the image, either the signpost image or one that somebody entered a **div** called card body and an h3 and h4 possibly a paragraph if somebody typed one in and a